-Here are 7 drought-tolerant plants to spruce up your garden this summer.
+So, if you want to beat the heat, here are 7 drought-tolerant plants to spruce up your yard.

 The aloe plant comprises hundreds of sub-species, and is a great, drought-tolerant plants to survive in a heatwave.
 Aloe grows and thrives in hot climates, and usually only needs watering every fortnight.
 If you’ve had some rainfall, this is usually enough to help an aloe plant thrive without watering.
 The same applies for winter months, when the cooler temperatures and increased moisture will be sufficient.
 For aloe houseplants, allow the soil in the pot to completely dry out before watering and provide good drainage.

 With its vibrant, fuchsia color, bougainvillaea is a popular flowering vine in areas with year-round warm climates.
 Bougainvillaea, commonly called paper flower, was initially discovered in Brazil during French Admiral Louis de Bougainville’s 1768 voyage, and was named in his honor.
 Its modified leaves, called bracts, make it a heat-loving plant that can cope well with temperatures above 100° F, but it thrives as long as temperatures stay above 60° F. Best of all, these will only require watering every three or four weeks.